Espionage: Organization

 A legend is also employed for an individual who is not an illegal agent, but is an ordinary citizen who is "relocated", for example, a "protected witness".
 Nevertheless, such a non-agent very likely will also have a case officer who will act as a controller.
 As in most, if not all synthetic identity schemes, for whatever purpose (illegal or legal), the assistance of a controller is required.

 Spies may also be used to spread disinformation in the organization in which they are planted, such as giving false reports about their country's military movements, or about a competing company's ability to bring a product to market.
 Spies may be given other roles that also require infiltration, such as sabotage.

 Many governments spy on their allies as well as their enemies, although they typically maintain a policy of not commenting on this.
 Governments also employ private companies to collect information on their behalf such as SCG International Risk, International Intelligence Limited and others.

 Many organizations, both national and non-national, conduct espionage operations.
 It should not be assumed that espionage is always directed at the most secret operations of a target country.
 National and terrorist organizations and other groups are also targeted.
 This is because governments want to retrieve information that they can use to be proactive in protecting their nation from potential terrorist attacks.

-Communications both are necessary to espionage and clandestine operations, and also a great vulnerability when the adversary has sophisticated SIGINT detection and interception capability.
+Communications both are necessary to espionage and clandestine operations, and also a vulnerability when the adversary has sophisticated SIGINT detection and interception capability.
 Spies rely on COVCOM or covert communication through technically advanced spy devices.
 Agents must also transfer money securely.

 Industrial espionage

 Industrial espionage, also known as economic espionage, corporate spying, or corporate espionage, is a form of espionage conducted for commercial purposes instead of purely national security.
 While political espionage is conducted or orchestrated by governments and is international in scope, industrial or corporate espionage is more often national and occurs between companies or corporations.
 It may include the acquisition of intellectual property, such as information on industrial manufacture, ideas, techniques and processes, recipes and formulas.
 Or it could include sequestration of proprietary or operational information, such as that on customer datasets, pricing, sales, marketing, research and development, policies, prospective bids, planning or marketing strategies or the changing compositions and locations of production.
-It may describe activities such as theft of trade secrets, bribery, blackmail and technological surveillance.
+It may describe activities such as theft of trade secrets, bribery, blackmail, and technological surveillance.
 As well as orchestrating espionage on commercial organizations, governments can also be targets – for example, to determine the terms of a tender for a government contract.

 Reportedly Canada is losing $12 billion and German companies are estimated to be losing about €50 billion ($87 billion) and 30,000 jobs to industrial espionage every year.